Installation

 Keeping your software up to date is always highly recommended.
 Keep in mind that we keep working to improve our software and to fix bugs, so updates and upgrades are of the utmost importance for your experience with the software and for your overall safety.

-There are two main ways to know when a new release of our software becomes available:
+There only official way to be notified when a new release of our software becomes available is to subscribe to our official release notes.

 Thank you for always keeping your software up to date.